Bon Ayr, Kentucky

 Bon Ayr is an unincorporated community in Barren County, Kentucky, United States.
 It was also known as Bonayer.

 Geography

 Bon Ayr is located in west-central Barren County at the crossroads intersection of U.S. Route 68 (which runs concurrently with Kentucky Route 80) and Kentucky Route 255.
 It is located about 5.5 mi west-northwest of Glasgow.

+History

+Bon Ayr had a post office from 1890 to 1904.